erwin-willems/ooni-connect-bluetooth/README.md

   - list
     List all GATT services and characteristics, and read available data.

-  - timer `probe` `seconds`
-    Set a timer on the specified probe for a given number of seconds.

-  - range `probe` `minimum` `maximum`
-    Set a minimum and maximum temperature range for a probe.

-  - target `probe` `target`
-    Set a target temperature for a probe.

   - wait
     Wait indefinitely, keeping the connection open.